What is a Phone Screen for a Job and How to Prep for It

 What are your salary expectations?

-Recruiters ask about salary expectations to ensure they align with the role’s budget.
+Recruiters ask about salary expectations to confirm they align with the role's budget.
 The best approach is to be upfront about your salary preference while also indicating flexibility and openness to discuss benefits and perks.
-Providing a salary range can show that you’re reasonable and open to negotiation.
+Providing a salary range can show that you're reasonable and open to negotiation.

 When can you start?

-When asked, “When can you start?” consider your current role’s terms and the earliest possible start date you can offer.
-Typically, candidates can start after a two-week notice on a typical day, but consider any planned vacations that may affect your start date.
+When asked, “When can you start?” consider your current role's terms and the earliest possible start date you can offer.
+Typically, candidates can start after a two-week notice on a typical day, but consider any planned vacations that may affect their start date.

 Addressing Behavioral Questions in Phone Interviews